 We have two Reception classes.
 Each class is led by a Class Teacher and has a Teaching Assistant.
-Pupils are also taught once a week by specialist music, PE and art teachers.
+Pupils are also taught once a week by specialist PE teacher.

 Throughout the day pupils have a mixture of adult-led teaching and independent learning time.
 Our indoor Reception classroom area is divided into different areas of learning.
 These include:

 - Small world area

 Pupils are encouraged to independently visit all of these areas and access the resources that are provided for them.
 Pupils also take part in adult-led teaching sessions.
 Across the week, carpet times will include: